cosailer/4e03/README.md

 <img src="https://raw.githubusercontent.com/cosailer/4e03/master/E4_0_s.jpg" width="500" height="400">

 some notes:
-1. the voltage/current measurement is accurate enough for casual use, however, when cell is charging, voltage measurement cannot show the actual cell voltage, only the voltage connected to charger
+1. the voltage/current measurement is accurate enough for casual indication, however, when cell is charging, voltage measurement cannot show the actual cell voltage, only the voltage connected to charger
 2. usb load detection is a little tricky. when the boost converter is enabled, it is not possible to detect usb load, only by measuring usb output current at the moment. however, if the current is small, it will not be detectable, which is a problem
 3. both display back light led and the front led light are connected to hardware pwm pins, the brightness of both can be adjusted easily